OfficeDev/VBA-content/VBA/Project-VBA/articles/application-addsitecolumn-method-project.md

 |**pjTaskStatus**|**pjTaskStatusIndicator**|**pjTaskSubproject**|
 |**pjTaskSubprojectReadOnly**|**pjTaskTotalSlack**|**pjTaskType**|
 |**pjTaskWarning**|**pjTaskWorkContour**|****|
-It is possible to add a field that already exists in the tasks list, if you use a unique name for the  _SharePointName_ parameter?although the value of doing so is questionable.
+It is possible to add a field that already exists in the tasks list, if you use a unique name for the  _SharePointName_ parameter - although the value of doing so is questionable.

 ## Example